jsdoc2md/jsdoc-to-markdown/README.md

 * [command-line-args](https://github.com/75lb/command-line-args)  (exports a class)

 ##Templating
-Running `jsdoc2md` without supplying a custom `--template` will generate documentation with the default template.
-The default template anatomy:
+Running `jsdoc2md` without a `--template` generates documentation with the default template, which looks like this:

     {{>index}}
     {{>modules}}